chrispanag/ebony/README.md

 // ...
 Here import the modules you'll use... import botModule from './modules/botModule';

-const adapters = [
-    // Here you initialize the adapters one by one.
+// Here you initialize the adapter.
-    // For example the Messenger Adapter:
+// For example the Messenger Adapter: const adapter =
     new MessengerAdapter({
         pageId: /* Your FB Page ID */,
         pageToken: /* Your Page Token */ ,
         appSecret: /* Your App Secret */,
         webhookKey: /* Your Webhook Key */
     });
-];

-export const bot = new Bot<MessengerUser>(adapters, {
+export const bot = new Bot<MessengerUser>(adapter, {
     mongodbUri: /* Your MongoDB Connection URI */
 });